dhimmel/blog/content/posts/2025-10-19_perambulator/perambulator.md

 In my earlier attempt to locate the quadripoint, I had gone to the location where maps showed the intersection.
 However, it turns out the maps were wrong to the tune of 500 feet.
-I asked Gotthardt how this could be, to which he provided this detailed commentary:
+I asked Gotthardt how this could be, to which he provided a detailed historical account:

 > The problem with the maps showing Enfield/Lebanon town line is that they are all based on a 1927 USGS topo map that showed the town lines on it, but the map makers were not sure where all of the true corners were located.
 > For example, the Enfield/Lebanon town line is a straight line per both Charters that created those towns, but if you put a straight edge on that line as shown on any USGS topo map it will show a bend in the line as it crosses Mascoma Lake.
 > They also needed to have the Cannan town line meet the Enfield/Lebanon/Hanover town lines,
 > so they "adjusted" the lines to all meet.
+>
 > Unfortunately this error has carried forward to today's maps.
 > Some USGS topo maps that show town lines will actually state on the map next to the line "approximate location".
 > If you look closely at the USGS topo maps, you will see a small square located along some town lines where they cross a road,